schemaspy/schemaspy/docs/source/installation.rst

 * `Sybase <http://infocenter.sybase.com/help/index.jsp?topic=/com.sybase.help.sqlanywhere.12.0.1/dbprogramming/jconnect-using-jdbxextra.html>`_
 * `Teradata <https://downloads.teradata.com/download/connectivity/jdbc-driver>`_

 You will need to tell SchemaSpy where to find the JDBC driver you require.
-For example, if you downloaded the Postgres JDBC file called postgresql-42.2.19.jar to the current directory the command would include the -dp parameter, like ``-dp postgresql-42.2.19.jar``.
+For example, if you downloaded the Postgres JDBC file called postgresql-42.2.19.jar to the current directory the command would include the -dp argument, like ``-dp postgresql-42.2.19.jar``.

-If your JDBC .jar file is in a different directory, then the -dp parameter would need to specify the directory path to the file, like ``-dp /opt/some-directory/your-jdbc-driver-name.jar``.
+If your JDBC .jar file is in a different directory, then the -dp argument would need to specify the directory path to the file, like ``-dp /opt/some-directory/your-jdbc-driver-name.jar``.

 See :ref:`commandline` for more information and advanced situations.